weikailin/Where-s-That-Paper-/readme.md

 1. Go to about:debugging#/runtime/this-firefox
 1. Click "Load Temporary Add-on..." and select "manifest.json" in the local folder

-(The following is forked from https://github.com/eylonyogev/Where-s-That-Paper-)
+The following is forked from https://github.com/eylonyogev/Where-s-That-Paper- by Eylon Yogev.
+Another Firefox fork https://github.com/vqhuy/Where-s-That-Paper- is made by Vu Quoc Huy.

 ### Chrome Extension Installation

 1. Go to chrome://extensions/
 1. Enable "Developer Mode".
-1. Click "Load unpacked extension…" and select the `build/browserExt` directory.
+1. Click "Load unpacked extensionâ€¦" and select the `build/browserExt` directory.

 # About